 - 3 large ears of corn - shucked and cleaned of stringy bits OR 1 (15 ounce) can whole kernel corn, drained

 - ⅓ cup mayonnaise - I used low fat and it tasted great

 - 1 small bunch cilantro - chopped fine (approximately 1/3 cup)

 - 1 lime juiced

-- salt + pepper to taste
+- salt + pepper - to taste

-- 15 oz black beans one can, drained
+- 15 oz black beans - one can, drained

-- 15 oz refried black beans one can, drained
+- 15 oz refried black beans - one can, drained

-- 2 whole chipotle chilis in adobo sauce finely chopped (less if you prefer less spicy food)
+- 2 whole chipotle chilis in adobo sauce - finely chopped (less if you prefer less spicy food)

-- 1.5 tablespoons adobo sauce
+- 1.5 tablespoon adobo sauce

 - 1 lime juiced

-- salt to taste
+- salt - to taste

-- Cotija cheese for topping
+- Cotija cheese - for topping

-- 12 corn tortillas approximately 2 per person
+- 12 corn tortillas - approximately 2 per person

-- Avocado optional
+- Avocado - optional

 - If you are not using canned corn, prepare your corn using your preferred method.
 I used the microwave by placing the corn on a large microwave-safe plate with a tablespoon of water and cover with a saturated paper towel.
 Microwave on high for 4-5 minutes, or until cooked.
 You may also boil or grill the corn, but for quick meals, the microwave is my bff.